tidyverse/tidyups/004-governance.md

-To on-board a new author, the maintainer looks for rough consensus amongst authors by emailing them (since this needs to be done in private). (one signal of rough consensus would be no objections within 7 days).
-The maintainer then sends the following email:
+To on-board a new author, the maintainer looks for rough consensus amongst authors by emailing them (since this needs to be done in privately).
+In this case, one signal of rough consensus would be no objections within 7 days.

+The maintainer then sends the following email to the proposed author:

 > Hi {name},
 >